vbuyel/LLM_Semantic_File_System/README.md

 ## What is Semantic FS?

-**Semantic FS** is a modern, high-performance file management system that elevates traditional file operations with AI-powered semantic search.
-Instead of relying solely on exact filename matches, the system indexes the *actual textual content* of your files and understands user intent using Natural Language Processing (NLP).
+**Semantic FS** is an event-driven file management platform that combines standard file operations with AI-powered semantic search.
+It indexes the actual text in your documents and retrieves files by meaning instead of by exact filename.

 ### For End Users

-- **Semantic Content Search**: Find your files by asking natural language questions like *"Where is my resume?"*, *"Find the tax invoice from last year"*, or *"Show me the Python script that processes data"*.
+- **Search by meaning**: Ask questions like *"Where is my resume?"*, *"Find the tax invoice from last year"*, or *"Show me the Python script that processes data"*.
-- **Autonomous AI Assistant**: Chat with a persistent AI assistant that can seamlessly switch between searching your files (RAG) and searching the web to answer your questions.
+- **AI assistant experience**: Let the assistant choose whether to search your documents or use the web to answer your query.
-- **Unified Storage Interface**: Seamlessly switch between **Google Cloud Storage (GCS)** and **Google Drive** directly from a single web dashboard.
+- **Unified storage access**: Switch between **Google Cloud Storage (GCS)** and **Google Drive** from one dashboard.
-- **Premium Real-Time Dashboard**: Monitor file uploads, database syncs, and event logs in a beautiful, responsive dark-themed user interface.
+- **Real-time activity view**: Track file uploads, database updates, and event logs as they happen.

 ### For Developers

-- **Strict Separation of Concerns**: Built as 5 completely autonomous, decoupled FastAPI microservices, each with its own package configuration (`requirements.txt`) and dedicated virtual environment (`.venv`).
+- **Decoupled microservice design**: The project is composed of separate FastAPI services, each with its own `requirements.txt` and dedicated virtual environment.
-- **Event-Driven & Asynchronous**: Utilizes **Apache Kafka** for streaming events, such as tracking file uploads, background document extraction, and vector index synchronization.
+- **Event-driven architecture**: Uses **Apache Kafka** to stream events between services and keep the system responsive.
-- **Robust Local Testing**: Comprehensive test coverage across all layers of the codebase (unit and system tests) running in fully isolated testing environments.
+- **Isolated test environments**: Each service has independent unit and system tests to avoid import conflicts.

 ---